webguru103/smooch-docs/pages/guide/ott-messengers.md

 LINE is a Japan based rapidly growing mobile messaging app that offers free voice and video calls, messages, and a limitless variety of stickers.
 With over 600 million users worldwide, LINE's expanding platform is a great way to stay in touch with your customers.

-Our LINE integration allows your users to send messages to your LINE bot which you receive in channels like Slack, HipChat or Help Scout.
+Our LINE integration allows your users to send messages to your LINE bot which you receive in a business system or with Webhooks.
 Your replies are sent back as coming from your LINE bot.

 You can also receive the user messages through a [webhook](https://docs.smooch.io/rest#webhooks).